dmitrizagidulin/riagent/README.md

 for more details.

 #### Advanced Riak K/V and Query Support
-Reads and writes of single objects into Riak is easy (and has the benefit of being massively scalable, highly concurrent, and fault-tolerant).
+Reads and writes of single objects into Riak are easy (and have the benefit of being massively scalable, highly concurrent, and fault-tolerant).
 But what about listing and querying?
 Every developer that gets past a Hello World get/put tutorial on Riak is soon faced with questions about more advanced access patterns.
 How do I implement collections, and list things?
 How do I search or query on various attributes?
 Should I use Secondary Indexes?
 What about Search/Solr integration?